-When reading the Constitution of the Commonwealth of Australia (also known as the Australian or Commonwealth Constitution), it should be remembered that it reflects the state (colonial) interests of the 1880s and 1890s and is essentially the product of a political process.
-At that time, Australia consisted of the six independent colonies, each with its own system of government and legal system.
-While it was becoming increasingly clear that a federal system could deal more efficiently with national issues such as defence and customs, the fact remained that there was considerable reluctance on the part of the colonies to give up any powers to a central body.
-(Even today the states are reluctant to give up any of their powers.)
-As a result, the only exclusive powers (i.e. powers controlled only by the Commonwealth, such as defence, customs and excise) are those few given to it by agreement of the state politicians (see Figure 1.5).
+When reading the Constitution of the Commonwealth of Australia (also known as the Australian Constitution or Commonwealth Constitution or Constitution), it should be remembered that it reflects the state (colonial) interests of the 1880s and 1890s and is essentially the product of a political process.
+At that time, Australia consisted of six independent colonies, each with its own system of government and legal system.

-exclusive powers Those powers able to be exercised only by federal Parliament
+exclusive powers those powers able to be exercised only by federal Parliament